wireapp/wire-server-deploy/offline/wiab-staging.md

 *Note: The `bin/helm-operations.sh` script above deploys these charts; you do not need to run the Helm commands manually unless you want to customize or debug.*

 **Manually removing non-required helm charts**:
-- If some helm charts are not required in your environment like `demo-smtp` for email relayomg then use the following command to uninstall them:
+- If some helm charts are not required in your environment like `demo-smtp` for email relaying then use the following command to uninstall them:
 ```bash
 #d helm uninstall CHART_NAME
 d helm uninstall demo-smtp